lingthio/Flask-User/docs/source/porting_basics.rst

     # Setup Flask-User
     user_manager = UserManager(app, db, User)

-Make sure to never use the legacy SQLAlchemyAdapter or DbAdapter classes as they will trigger legacy warning exceptions.
+Make sure to stop using the legacy SQLAlchemyAdapter or DbAdapter classes as they will trigger legacy warning exceptions.

 USER\_... config settings
 -------------------------
-Some v0.6 ``USER\_...`` settings have been renamed in v0.9 to better reflect what these settings means. v0.9 still honors the old v0.6 names, but a deprecation warning message will be printer.
+Some v0.6 ``USER_...`` settings have been renamed in v0.9 to better reflect what these settings means. v0.9 still honors the old v0.6 names, but a deprecation warning message will be printed.

 We recommend resolving these warning messages by renaming the following settings: